bloomonkey/white-paper-adrs/README.md

 url: "<username>.github.io"
 rtl: false  # change to true if posts is in Arabic/other Right to left language.
 ```
-Also, change all other fields in the `_config.yml` file to your choice.

 ## Installation